Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames

 A neural network, referred to as the deformation estimator $\mathcal{N}_{DE}$, is utilized to predict a mapping that rectifies the geometric distortions present in the input images.
 The deformation map for each image frame is computed as:

 where $f_i$ denotes the estimated geometric distortion field for the $i$-th frame.
-Note that the mappings are designed to be homeomorphic, ensuring both continuity and preservation of the image's topological structure.
-Importantly, they should also be invertible — a crucial requirement for the later stages of the proposed circular model, where the inverse mappings are needed.
-This homeomorphic property is enforced through a regularization term based on the Beltrami coefficient, which will be detailed in a later section.
+It takes the tight-frame features $\tilde{F}_t$ as input and outputs a deformation map $f_t$ represented as a two-channel displacement field, consisting of horizontal and vertical displacement values for each position.
+Note that the mappings are designed to be topologically consistent and practically invertible for the later stages of the proposed circular model, where inverse mappings are required.
+This property is encouraged through a regularization term based on the Beltrami coefficient, which will be detailed in a later section.